Skip to Content

 People have been planning trips to Kennebunkport, Maine, since the 1800s.
 It makes sense when you see all this coastal town has to offer.

-With activities ranging from whale watching and swimming to museums and art galleries, everyone is sure to find something they love.
+With activities ranging from whale watching and swimming to museums and art galleries, everyone will surely find something they love.

-A fun and informative trolley tour will take you around Kennebunkport and introduce you to some of the main stops and history of the town.
-This is a great place to start if this is your first visit here.
+A fun and informative trolley tour will take you around Kennebunkport and introduce you to some of the main stops and the town’s history.
+This is a great place to start if this is your first visit.

 Take a stroll along the town’s beaches during your time here.
-Popular beaches include Gooch’s Beach, Middle Beach, and Mothers Beach, all of which run consecutively into one another.
+Popular beaches include Gooch’s Beach, Middle Beach, and Mothers Beach, all running consecutively into one another.

-Photographers won’t miss the Wedding Cake House during their time here.
-This ornate house was built in 1825 and is Maine’s “most photographed house,” thanks to the exterior that resembles a wedding cake.
+Photographers won’t miss the Wedding Cake House during their visit.
+This ornate house, built in 1825, is Maine’s “most photographed house,” thanks to its exterior that resembles a wedding cake.

-A guided tour to Kennebunkport might be perfect for you!
-Consider taking this tour and allowing someone else to drive for you!
+A guided tour of Kennebunkport might be perfect for you.
+Consider taking this tour and allowing someone else to drive for you.

 Located on the tip of Cape Cod, Provincetown is a fun and quirky town that made our list of day trips from Boston.

-If you are in the mood for shopping, head to the appropriately named Commercial Street.
-You can find everything from vintage jewelry to trendy art and home decor here.
-This 3-mile stretch also has rotating art exhibits on the buildings, so keep your eyes peeled.
+If you are in the mood for shopping, head to Commercial Street.
+Here, you can find everything from vintage jewelry to trendy art and home decor.
+This three-mile stretch also has rotating art exhibits on the buildings, so keep your eyes peeled.

 If art is your thing, then you won’t want to miss the thriving art scene during your day trip to Provincetown.
 Head to any of the 40-plus galleries on Commercial Street to see if you can find your favorite piece of artwork.

-Of course, there are also numerous museums throughout the city and some great adventure tours you can take.
+Of course, numerous museums throughout the city and some great adventure tours.

 It is easy to see why Provincetown is such a popular getaway in Cape Cod!

 Natural beauty is what draws people to Cape Cod National Seashore.
-This 40-mile stretch of beach is surrounded by a diverse ecosystem that includes ponds, wild cranberry bogs, and incredible historic lighthouses.
+A diverse ecosystem, including ponds, wild cranberry bogs, and incredible historic lighthouses surround this 40-mile stretch of beach.

 Cape Cod National Seashore allows visitors to explore so much of the great outdoors in the beautiful Cape Cod area.
 You can hike or bike along the beach, hire one of the fishing boats for a fishing excursion, or enjoy the day listening to the sounds of the ocean.
 The choice is truly yours!